'Defiant' Mornah stages another Ghana-Togo solidarity rally - Ghana News

-The Chairman of the People’s National Convention (PNC) Bernard Mornah and Convener of the Ghana-Togo Solidarity movement, has led his group to stage another rally in Accra to draw the attention of local and international authorities to the political crisis in Togo.
+The Chairman of the People’s National Convention (PNC) and Convener of the Ghana-Togo Solidarity movement, Bernard Mornah, has led his group to stage another rally in Accra to draw the attention of local and international authorities to the political crisis in Togo.

 About 19 persons including Mr. Mornah were arrested by the Nima Police for their initial attempt to stage the rally earlier in December.According to the Police, they had earlier permitted Bernard Mornah and his group to undertake the march, however, they informed him later to cancel it due to operational challenges and intelligence that another group was trying to interrupt their activity.